shoov/shoov.io/src/tutorials/lesson4.md

 As mentioned above, the dynamic content isn't always in a fixed size.
 A tweet can be consisted of a single or several lines - no way to predict.
 In such cases the `remove` should be used.

 This leaves us with `hide`.
 The reason it's not often used is because we'd most cases opt with `remove`.
 However on cases such as a carousel, where some elements are hidden by `overflow`, using `exclude` will result with black rectangles in unexpected areas.
+Or, again with a carousel example, the black rectangle may hide the caption - which is in a fixed size.

+# Practice

+http://pages.shoov.io/dynamic-page has few elements that are dynamic.

+We should now decide which ignoring method to use on each one.